- What products are considered cosmetics?

 - We work with companies throughout the U.S. to gain support for state and federal legislation to end cosmetics testing on animals.
 The Humane Cosmetics Act now has the support of the Personal Care Products Council, the largest cosmetics trade association, which represents approximately 600 member companies.
 In addition, more than 390 companies have independently endorsed the bill.

 - We have partnered with multinational companies, such as Unilever, L’Oréal, Procter & Gamble and Lush, through the Animal-Free Safety Assessment (AFSA) Collaboration to push for the passage of legislation to end the production and sale of animal-tested cosmetics in the U.S. and internationally.
-AFSA is also developing education and training materials to help companies and government authorities transition to modern non-animal methods.
+AFSA is also developing and disseminating education and training materials to help companies and government authorities transition to modern non-animal methods.

-- We also work with scientists from universities, private companies and government agencies around the globe to promote the development, use and regulatory acceptance of non-animal test methods that will reach beyond cosmetics
+- We also work with scientists from universities, private companies and government agencies around the globe to promote the development, use and regulatory acceptance of non-animal test methods that will reach beyond cosmetics.

 - In addition, we educate consumers about animals used in cruel and unnecessary cosmetics tests, legislation to ban the sale of cosmetics tested on animals and how to shop for cruelty-free cosmetics and personal care products.

 You can help expand the number of companies that meet the Leaping Bunny standard by urging companies to have their products certified as cruelty-free.
 If a brand you're considering isn't on the Leaping Bunny list, contact the company and ask if its products or ingredients are tested on animals at any stage in the manufacturing process.
-Also ask if the company sells its products in China, which requires animal testing for some cosmetics.
+Also ask if the company sells its products in China, which may require animal testing for some cosmetics.
 Download a sample letter/email for ideas on how to word your request and check the product or the company's website for contact information.